What does ARR mean?

 A good example is Zoom – the go-to video conferencing tool of 2020.
 Although this purpose-built app was already fairly practical and feature-rich, it suddenly needed a bigger ecosystem and the ability to integrate with various other applications.
 What’s more, it had to give all those newly subscribed ‘free’ users a reason to become paying customers.

 Sudden growth doesn’t guarantee continuous success; it also brings increased expenditure –– Zoom’s expenses doubled year over year to $201 million.
-To retain their burgeoning list of subscribers, Zoom is working to improve UX by creating an events platform and marketplace to facilitate large numbers of paying customers who’d like to tune into virtual concerts, charity events and conferences.
+To retain its burgeoning list of subscribers, Zoom is working to improve UX by creating an events platform and marketplace to facilitate large numbers of paying customers who’d like to tune into virtual concerts, charity events and conferences.

 This evolution can only be attributed to Zoom’s growing ARR.